Pixidos/gpwebpay-core-doc/src/configuration.rst

 The `privateKey` attribute
 --------------------------

-:Possible values: absolute path to your private certificate `pem` file.
+Absolute path to your private certificate `pem` file.

 :Type: ``string``